Kunstmaan/ca-sdk/README.markdown

 Usage
 -----

-The minimal you'll need to have is:
+The [examples][examples] are a good place to start, the minimal you'll need to know is:

     <?php